Why modern dating is terrible

 Individualism

 It is a big part of modern Western culture.
 While it is good to allow some degree of individual expression, giving people too much freedom to be themselves, be self-centered, and do whatever they want without severe consequences often brings the worst out of people.
-When people no longer value morals, they become narcissistic and hedonistic, and pursue instant gratification, as history has shown countless times.
+When people no longer value morals, they become selfish, narcissistic, and hedonistic, and pursue instant gratification, as history has shown countless times.

 While I don’t wish for the other extreme (i.e. ultra-conservative, religious society with well-defined gender roles like how it was in the past), I believe there needs to be a good balance between traditional, moralistic values (e.g. hard work, family, harmony, gender roles) vs. modern, individualistic values for a healthy, functioning society.